Tomorrow (The Bear): Release

-Food: Carmy's menu revisions

-One of the dishes Carmy makes to present to Syd when she comes back to the restaurant on Monday is raviolo al uovo, "in which an egg yolk is encased in a thin pasta sheet and boiled, its filling remaining slightly runny."
+Reception

 Critical reviews

 Alan Sepinwall of Rolling Stone wrote, "The premiere, 'Tomorrow' is the sort of thing that only a show this beloved can get away with.
 Though it offers us glimpses of Carmy and the others in the immediate aftermath of the soft opening, it's less interested in its eponymous day than in all of Carmy Berzatto's yesterdays. [...]
 There's dialogue here and there, but the whole thing is essentially a tone poem, working to put us inside our hero's head even more than usual. [...]
 It's a lovely table-setter for the season."

 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "Carmy can't control all that no matter how hard he tries, even after countless tough hours spent working in kitchens worldwide.
 However, if we know anything about The Bear, none of that will preclude Carmy from putting immense pressure on himself to somehow circumvent it anyway."
 Matt Singer of Screen Crush wrote, "Though not the most conventionally satisfying episode of The Bear, I wondered whether 'Tomorrow' was meant to suggest Season 3 as a whole will be structured like one long tasting menu.
 In which case this episode could be seen as the equivalent of a chef preparing for work by gathering their ingredients.
 With that out of the way, they can now start to turn up the heat."

 A.J.
 Daulerio of Decider wrote, "Filled with quiet walks, gentle plant tending, cozy houseboats, sparkling workstations, and inspirational dough rolling by a stoic pastry chef named Luca, this episode proved that the characters (and the audience) are allowed to breathe every once in a while."
 Josh Rosenberg of Esquire wrote, "The Bear is still asking which part of the artistic process brings happiness: the work or the reward?
 Is it selfish to want to enjoy the experience, too, or is it that self-centeredness that drives you to put blinders on in the pursuit of glory?
 I can't promise that Carm will find an answer by the end of season 3."